Veselin-Metodiev/MOVEit-File-Upload/README.md

 # Instructions
 1. Make sure you have visual studio and .NET 7 installed
-1. Simply clone the repo, launch it in visual studio and run the application
+1. Simply clone the repo, open the .sln file with visual studio and run the application

 # Technologies used
 1. ASP NET Core